Unirep/Unirep/packages/docs/docs/core-api/synchronizer.md

 ## settings

-The settings of the unirep smart contract.
+The settings of the UniRep smart contract.

 ```ts
 synchronizer.settings: any